AIFDR/riab/docs/development/architecture.rst

 Software Design Specification
 =============================

-This document is a software design specification of the ?Risk in a Box? solution or Riab`[1]`_ for short.
+This document is a software design specification of the Risiko solution.
 It is intended as a reference document for the software architecture to inform and guide developers about the architecture, standards, coding conventions, use cases and design constrains.